MRYingLEE/Chat-Bookmarklet/README.md

 1. You may try another popular XMPP web chat Jappix Mini (https://github.com/jappix/jappix).
 2. In the bookmarklet, you may add some logic to decide which contact/MUC should be chatted with and what topic should be pre-defined.
 So although this is a simple demo, you may extend it according to your seneario.
 3. You may go further, you may inject a web chat to ANY web page according to the context.
 For example, when you select a colleague name, click the bookmarklet will launch a web chat with your colleague XMPP account immediately.
 A good example is sillero/togetherjs-bookmarklet(https://github.com/sillero/togetherjs-bookmarklet).

+##SERVER SIDE

+ContextualChat works with any standard XMPP server.

+To support a live support/help usage, you need an XMPP server to support role chat.
+One example is XMPP-RoleChat. https://github.com/MRYingLEE/XMPP-RoleChat